ZACKHADD/Data_Codes_Steps/Overview Subjects/dbt/dbt on snowflake.md

     profiles_dir="../dbt_project"
 )
 ```
-We are telling dagster here : When you needs to run dbt (for assets or jobs), use this CLI with these config paths.
+We are telling dagster here : When you need to run dbt (for assets or jobs), use this CLI with these config paths.

 Dagster will:
-- Initialize the dbt CLI tool with your paths
+- Initialize the dbt CLI tool with our paths
 - Use it behind the scenes when running dbt assets (like dagster_dbt.load_assets_from_dbt_project)

 We could define also other ressources such as snowflake :